-Level 2 fair values of the Group's properties were derived using the sales comparison approach.
-Sales prices of comparable properties in close proximity were adjusted for differences in key attributes such as property size.
+Level 2 fair values of the Group's property were derived using the sales comparison approach.
 The most significant input into this valuation approach is the comparative indicators that are abstracted from sales of similar sites and applied to the appraised site.